NunoSempere/clarivoyance/list/index.md

 - ★★ By end of 2025/2030/2035 how large will the largest model yet trained be?

-- ★ By what year, if ever, will an AI solve one of the 6 remaining [Millenium Prize](https://en.wikipedia.org/wiki/Millennium_Prize_Problems) problems?
+- ★ By what year, if ever, will an AI solve one of the 6 remaining [Millennium Prize](https://en.wikipedia.org/wiki/Millennium_Prize_Problems) problems?

 - ★★ How many dollars will be spent on machine learning training runs worldwide by 2025/2030/2035?